xoofx/markdig/doc/parsing-overview.md

 Because the `MarkdownPipeline` is a sealed internal class, it cannot (and *should* not be attempted to) be created directly.
 Rather, the `MarkdownPipelineBuilder` manages the requisite construction of the pipeline after the configuration has been provided by the client code.

-As discussed in the [section above](#the-markdownpipeline), the `MarkdownPipeline` primarily consists of a collection of block parsers and a collection of inline parsers, which are provided to the `MarkdownParser.Parse(...)` method and thus determine its features and behavior.
+As discussed in the [section above](#the-markdownpipeline), the `MarkdownPipeline` primarily consists of a collection of block parsers and a collection of inline parsers, which are provided to the `Markdown.Parse(...)` method and thus determine its features and behavior.
 Both the collections and some of the parsers themselves are mutable, and the mechanism of mutation is the `Setup(...)` method of the `IMarkdownExtension` interface.
 This is covered in more detail in the section on [Extensions](#extensions-imarkdownextension).

 #### The Fluent Interface